Apple Crisp Muffins

 - 1/4 cup chopped pecans

-- In a large bowl, combine the flour, sugar, baking powder, salt and cinnamon.
-In another bowl, combine the egg, milk and oil.
+- Preheat oven to 400°.
+In a large bowl, combine flour, sugar, baking powder, salt and cinnamon.
+In another bowl, combine egg, milk and oil.
 Stir into dry ingredients just until moistened.
 Fold in apples.
 Fill greased or paper-lined muffin cups three-fourths full.

 - In a small bowl, beat the filling ingredients until smooth.
 Drop by tablespoonfuls into centers of muffins.